Ron Dennis CBE

 Kate helps leading retailers and consumer-facing companies capture opportunities afforded by new platforms, rethink their consumer-engagement models, and improve their marketing and sales performance.
 Kate is married with children.

 Robert Stirling is a partner in the corporate department at Skadden, Arps, Slate, Meagher & Flom LLP, where he focuses on transactions for insurers and asset management clients, as well as working on the regulatory issues involved in transactional work and the insurance sector generally.
 He advises on public and private acquisitions, private equity investments, portfolio and other risk transfers, share offerings and asset disposals.

 Rob is married, with three sons, who he tries to keep up with.

 Hayley has worked in retail all her working life, in luxury goods in airport retailing and then over 20 years with Tesco.
 Hayley worked her way up - from the checkouts to the boardroom and established herself in both Senior HR and Retail Operations Leadership roles.

 In August 2011 Hayley joined Asda, where she is responsible for developing and leading the HR strategy, supporting 170,000 colleagues.
 Hayley lives in Buckinghamshire, with her husband and two children.
 She also enjoys family holidays, gardening and personal fitness.

 Trudi Usher Boardman

 Trudi is a Hedge Fund Specialist Consultant at Cambridge Associates where she also started her career after graduating from Durham University.
 She has also worked for Partners Advisers SA and Morgan Stanley.
-Trudi is married with two children.
+Trudi is married with three children.

 We empower women by giving them the high quality information they need during pregnancy to make pregnancy safer and a whole new generation healthier.